kthorp/vegspec/README.md

 Also, the vegspec package was used to conduct the following research:

-Thorp, K. R., Thompson, A.L., 2024.
+Thorp, K. R., Thompson, A. L., Herritt, M. T., 2024.
 Phenotyping cotton leaf chlorophyll via proximal hyperspectral reflectance sensing, spectral vegetation indices, and machine learning.
 Frontiers in Plant Science.
 In prep.